devTam/Deliveroo-React-Native/README.md

-# Deliveroo App Clone
+# Food Delivery App

-This is a clone of the Deliveroo app, built using [React Native](https://reactnative.dev/).
+This is a Food  Delivery app, built using [React Native](https://reactnative.dev/).
 It aims to replicate the core features and functionality of the original app.

 ## Features